kubernetes/community/contributors/mentoring/draft-kubernetes-pilot-mentor-guide.md

 you interact with, take a beat, start talking when a person is done with there communication.

-Once a person has completed what they have said, our job is then understand what they actually said.
-We are all different people, with diverse background, often from different countries, and cultures.
+Once a person has completed what they have said, our job is then to understand what they said.
+We are all different people, with diverse backgrounds, often from different countries, and cultures.
 We may have heard the words that a person related, but 80% of communication is nonverbal, and the words of one person, may not the words of another.
 Ask clarifying questions during the